 If you got a car, in a few minutes you can reach a magical place that has inspired many of the famous Italian writer Giovanni Verga’s books: Aci Castello and its village Aci Trezza.
 Consisting of a maze of cobbled streets, the two villages offer charming views of the sea and coast, called Cyclops Riviera because located in front of three sea stacks, which are said to be rocks thrown by Polyphemus against Ulysses’ ship.
 Here, every June 24th is celebrated the ritual “U pisci a mari”, a popular tradition dating back to 1750 that celebrates the installation of the Patron Saint John the Baptist statue.
 Fishermen in traditional clothes stage a parody of the traditional swordfish fishing that once was carried out in the Strait of Messina.

 Literature lovers can follow a route, called the Literary Park of Giovanni Verga, to discover Verga’s places, through the Norman Castle, Acitrezza, the square and the church.
 This coast is the ideal location to enjoy a sea view dinner in one of the charming fish restaurants.

-During your stay in Catania, do not forget to try the Arancine, one of the most famous Sicilian street food, Pasta alla Norma, with tomato, basil, fried eggplant and salt ricotta, and the freshly caught fish.
-[Read also: 10 things to know about Sicilian cuisine] Don’t miss a dessert: the legendary cannoli, the St. Joseph Zeppole – fried rice and covered with honey – the famous Cassata.
+During your stay in Catania, do not forget to try food Sicilian specialities: the Arancine, one of the most famous Sicilian street food, Pasta alla Norma, with tomato, basil, fried eggplant and salt ricotta, and the freshly caught fish.
+Don’t miss a dessert: the legendary cannoli, the St. Joseph Zeppole – fried rice and covered with honey – the famous Cassata.
 All washed down with red or white Etna wine, produced right on the slopes of the volcano.
 Finish with a sweet Zibibbo wine.